EA11R/Suzuki-42P-ECU/QSF_RUSEFI_ADAPTER/readme.md

 ## COP HARNESS EXPLAINED
 <img width="442" alt="Screen Shot 1445-09-10 at 4 02 22 AM" src="https://github.com/EA11R/Suzuki-42P-ECU/assets/82368250/1bf7319e-855b-4e43-8ece-d20ddba9131a">

-each number goes to it's co-responding cylinder don't be afraid to mismatch because it can be managed in software for GND of coils it should be grounded somewhere in the engine , anywhere you wish as long as it's a good ground for tach signal I suggest some aftermarket cop tach adapters such as this if you're running "smart coils without a external ignitor" https://www.ebay.com/itm/142171581596 and one such as this https://www.autosportlabs.com/product/tach-adapter/

 **IGN 1 = CLY 1**

 **IGN 2 = CLY 2**

 **IGN 3 = CLY 3**

+each number goes to it's co-responding cylinder don't be afraid to mismatch because it can be managed in software for GND of coils it should be grounded somewhere in the engine , anywhere you wish as long as it's a good ground for tach signal I suggest some aftermarket cop tach adapters such as this if you're running "smart coils without a external ignitor" https://www.ebay.com/itm/142171581596

+and one such as this https://www.autosportlabs.com/product/tach-adapter/ for dumb coils!

-**if you're running dumb coils with a external ignitor , you simply connect the coil side of ignitor and not the ecu signal side**
+**if you're running dumb coils with a external ignitor , you simply connect the coil minus side of ignitor and not the ecu signal side** that piece will collect all grounds and will send a signal back to your orignal tach without taking it out and modfiying it the cappuccino tachometer is similar to many toyotas of that era since it's denso made!

 ![image](https://github.com/EA11R/Suzuki-42P-ECU/assets/82368250/929edff9-692a-4145-8b73-b0f902adcc7a)